By Abby Vinas

 It’s bad enough to struggle with face breakouts, but when the pimples spread all over the body, it’s enough to make anyone throw their hands up in frustration.
-If your chest acne has you running for the turtlenecks and the breakouts on your neck and chest area are becoming a problem, it’s time to use a guide to clear skin and stamp out that chest acne for good.What is Chest Acne?
+If your chest acne has you running for the turtlenecks and the breakouts on your neck and chest area are becoming a problem, it’s time for a change.

-Why do I get acne on my chest?
-Like your face, the skin on your chest is riddled with sebaceous glands.
-These glands are responsible for producing sebum, a waxy like substance designed to keep the skin moisturized and supple.
-If the body produces too much sebum, the pore becomes clogged with dead skin cells, debris, and bacteria, which results in the formation of a pimple.
+What causes acne on my chest?
+According to the Mayo Clinic, the skin on your chest is riddled with sebaceous glands, just like your face.
+These glands are responsible for producing sebum, a waxy-like substance designed to keep the skin moisturized and supple.
+If the body produces too much sebum, the pore becomes clogged with dead skin cells, debris, and bacteria, which results in the formation of chest acne.

 How to Treat Chest Acne

-Whether you're dealing with chest acne, back acne, or breakouts on your face, the most important thing to do is to follow a regimented skin care routine.
-Wash your chest once in the morning and once at night with gentle exfoliating products and be sure to use a product that contains acne-fighting ingredients like salicylic acid.
-The more regular you are with your skin care routine, the better off your skin will be.
+If you're wondering how to get rid of back acne, chest acne, or breakouts on your face, the most important thing to do is to follow a daily skin care routine.
+As suggested by the University of Wisconsin-Madison, be sure to wash your chest daily with gentle exfoliating products and be sure to use a product that contains acne-fighting ingredients like salicylic acid.
+The more consistent you are with your skin care routine, the better off your skin will be.

 If you switch between fitness machines, it’s ideal that you change into new clothes.
 Getting off as much sweat as possible between switching machines can significantly reduce breakouts.

 Unless you struggle with pimples on your scalp, you probably don’t think of your hair as a cause of acne.
 However, the chemicals in your hair products have the potential to cause breakouts.
-Some shampoos contain comedogenic ingredients, and as you rinse out your shampoo, it may run down body and clog your pores.
+Some shampoos contain comedogenic ingredients, and as you rinse out your shampoo, it may run down the body and clog pores on your chest.

 Laundry detergent can play a factor in your chest acne.
 Most detergents contain fragrances that are made of ingredients that can cause irritation and dryness.
 When the skin is excessively dry, the body may produce excess sebum.
 This sebum can clog up pores and create pimples.
-Look for laundry detergents that are free of excess fragrance, and be sure to try different detergents, watching how your skin reacts to the varied types to better determine which one works well with your skin.
+Look for laundry detergents that are free of artificial fragrance, and be sure to try different detergents, watching how your skin reacts to the varied types to better determine which one works well with your skin.

 Those who shave their chests often deal with breakouts.
 Why?
 After shaving, hairs will grow back into their follicles, which can result in pink bumps known as acne keloidalis nuchae.
 In order to prevent this from reoccurring, always use new, sharp razors.
 If you shave your face or neck, shaving products may fall or leak down onto your upper chest.
 Be sure to prevent this type of dribbling to better avoid these breakouts.

 If you’ve been unsuccessful at your attempts to treat your chest acne, be sure to visit a dermatologist or professional who will have additional recommendations on how to remove chest acne.
 Leaving your chest acne untreated can result in deep scarring, so seek treatment as soon as possible.
-A dermatologist may prescribe to you a more intensive treatment to help combat you painful, infected breakouts.
+A dermatologist may prescribe a more intensive treatment to help combat painful, infected breakouts.